 - 1. The Instructor-The student must go first to the instructor with whom he/she has the grievance.
 A conference with the instructor will be held to resolve the grievance informally. - 2.
-The Department Chair/Director/Coordinator-If the informal conference with the instructor does not resolve the grievance, the student may then go within five school days of the informal conference to the next level of appeal. - A. Students in Curriculum programs may appeal to the department chair. - B. Most students in Continuing Education do not have a department chair/director/coordinator, and may appeal to the dean of extension programs, with the following exceptions: (1) Students in Emergency Medical Services may appeal to the director of emergency services. - C. Students in Developmental & Basic Skills programs may appeal to the program coordinator. - D. Students in the Business & Industry Training program do not have a department chair/director/coordinator and may appeal to the dean of business & industry services. - 3.
-The Dean of the appropriate educational program (i.e., Dean of Curriculum Programs, Dean of Extension Programs, Dean of Developmental & Basic Skills, or the Dean of Business & Industry Services)-If the meeting with the department chair/director/coordinator does not resolve the grievance, the student may then go within five school days to the dean of the program to seek resolution. - 4.
+The Division Chair/Director/Coordinator-If the informal conference with the instructor does not resolve the grievance, the student may then go within five school days of the informal conference to the next level of appeal. - A. Students in Curriculum programs may appeal to the division chair. - B. Most students in Continuing Education do not have a division chair/director/coordinator, and may appeal to the dean of corporate and continuing education, with the following exceptions: (1) Students in Emergency Medical Services may appeal to the director of emergency services. - C. Students in Developmental & Basic Skills programs may appeal to the program coordinator. - D. Students in the Business & Industry Training program do not have a division chair/director/coordinator and may appeal to the dean of corporate and continuing education. - 3.
+The Dean of the appropriate educational program (i.e., Dean of Curriculum Programs, Dean of Corporate and Continuing Education)-If the meeting with the division chair/director/coordinator does not resolve the grievance, the student may then go within five school days to the dean of the program to seek resolution. - 4.
 Vice President for Instructional Services-If the grievance is not resolved in the meeting with the dean of the appropriate educational program, the student may appeal to the vice president for instructional services.
-If the grievance is not resolved by the vice president for instructional services, the student has access to the Standard Grievance Procedure beginning with the Appeals Committee. - 5.
-Interim Decision Concerning Student Status-Before the student goes before the Appeals Committee, the vice president for instructional services, with the assistance of the dean of that student's educational program, will determine the feasibility of keeping the student in class while the appeals process continues.
+If the grievance is not resolved by the vice president for instructional services, the student has access to the Standard Grievance Procedure beginning with the Appeals Committee.

+5. Interim Decision Concerning Student Status-Before the student goes before the Appeals Committee, the vice president for instructional services, with the assistance of the dean of that student's educational program, will determine the feasibility of keeping the student in class while the appeals process continues.
 Should the circumstances warrant, the vice president for instructional services may decide that the student should be removed from class and/or the campus until the appeals process has ended.